Mosques stay open in Pakistan even as virus death toll rises

 For most people, the virus causes mild or moderate symptoms, such as fever and cough.
 But for others, especially older adults and people with existing health problems, it can cause severe symptoms like pneumonia that can be fatal.

-Associated Press writer Amir Vahdat in Tehran, Iran contributed to this report.
+Associated Press writer Munir Ahmed in Islamabad and Amir Vahdat in Tehran, Iran contributed to this report.

 Follow AP news coverage of the coronavirus pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.